solita/solita.github.com/_posts/2012-12-10-codetasting.md

 After that, it was just a matter of finishing up the application form on [tasting.solita.fi](http://https://github.com/solita/codetasting-form) and trying to get it to people's attention.

-Luckily, we got tons of good applications, and were able to handpick the participants.
+Luckily, we got tons of good applications, and were able to hand-pick the participants.
 Some very promising guys and gals were left behind, sorry!

 ### Helsinki edition ###